The Joy Of Being A Personal Trainer

 It’s not all roses and chocolates.
 Being an entrepreneur and your own boss is far from being easy.

 The stress and worry about building something successful – make people feel great and happy, motivate them, provide an enjoyable experience.
-On top of that, write excellent programs to get them results, review and recommend nutrition, research and read a hell lot to educate yourself and help clients better, all the logistics to run behind, paying rent, tax, council rates, and dealing with “vampires” of any type...
+On top of that, write excellent programs and be able to coach so that they get results, review and recommend nutrition, research and read a hell lot to educate yourself and help my clients better, all the logistics to run behind, paying rent, tax, council rates, and dealing with “vampires” of any type...

 That takes a lot of energy and sometimes left me completely drained.